nodezy/kojiearth/README.md

 Adam - Project Manager & Tech Dev<br>
 @nodezy - Head Tech Dev

-All contracts can be found in the <a href="https://github.com/nodezy/kojiearth/tree/newcoin">newcoin</a> branch
+All contracts can be found in the different branches

 Please visit our awesome website at https://koji.earth